“You can’t kill damnation, Mister. It don’t die like a man dies.” – Halloween 4

 The story begins with Michael Myers being transported to an alternate asylum one night before Halloween.

 This is almost exactly what went down in the original Halloween, and you would think by now that an asylum would not let Myers anywhere near the outdoors with pumpkins in season.
-And I won’t even ask the movie to explain to me what happened between Halloween II (1981) and Halloween IV, remembering Halloween II ended with Myers burning to death.
-Needless to say, Halloween IV begins as Myers escapes into the night, heading straight for Haddonfield.
+And I won’t even ask the movie to explain to me what happened between Halloween 2 (1981) and Halloween 4, remembering Halloween 2 ended with Myers burning to death.
+Needless to say, Halloween 4 begins as Myers escapes into the night, heading straight for Haddonfield.

 Jamie Lloyd, played by now-horror icon, Danielle Harris, is Laurie Strode’s daughter, adopted by the Carruthers family.
 Laurie and her husband apparently died eleven months ago, which is interesting since Laurie eventually returned to the Halloween series, alive and well.
 And yes, future movies tried to explain her return when it happened, but oh, what a hot mess…